mrivera6197/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    .forEach doesn't return a new array, return statement is optional, it iterates through every item in the array without stopping
+    .map returns a new array, it does not manipulate the original array, it requires a return statement

 2. Explain the difference between a callback and a higher order function.

+    higher order functions receive callback functions as an argument callback functions are passed into higher order functions as an argument

 3. What is closure?

+    closure is code that has been identiified elsewhere that can used in our functions information is passed down but is not passed up, i.e. children inherit from parents but parents do not inherit from children.

 4. Describe the four rules of the 'this' keyword.

+    window binding - defaults to the window implicit binding - applies to objects with methods. when the function is invoked, look to the left of the dot, that is what 'this' refers to. explicit binding - Call (immediately invokes the function, pass in argumnets 1 by 1) Apply (immediately invoke the function, pass in arguments as an array) Bind(does not immediately invoke the function, creates a new function, pass in arguments 1 by 1)

 5. Why do we need super() in an extended class?

+    extend and super are going what .call and create did super calls the constructor of the parent class to access the parent's properties and methods extend creates a child class of a parent. the child inherits all the methods from the parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.